 Things to think about before you make the switch to electric refrigerated vans

-Before you take the plunge and invest in a new fleet of electric refrigerated vans, there are a few things you should take into account.
+Before you take the plunge and invest in electric when you buy your new fleet of refrigerated vans there are a few things you should take into account.

 It’s inevitable!